hahminlew/hahminlew.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a research scientist at [Klleon AI Research](https://klleon.io/).

-My research interest mainly targets proposing algorithms **facilitating deep learning models to properly learn under stressed conditions** (*e.g.* limited supervision), which is critical in deploying Artificial Intelligence (AI) systems to real-world applications.
-I currently focus on the following research areas:
-- Graph neural network algorithm
+I'm an AI Researcher at [Klleon](https://klleon.io/).

+My research interest is **Image or video synthesis using generative models**.
+I'm currently pursing the research topics as follows:
+ - Face Reenactment
+ - Head Swapping
-- Data augmentation
+ - Motion Transfer
-- Learning with class-imbalanced data
-- Self-supervised representation learning

 ## Conference Publications
 - **<font size="4">Towards High-Fidelity Head Swapping with Chroma Keying</font>**\\